russellklenk/UWPDesktopSkeleton/README.md

 Using the Skeleton
 ==================

-First, copy the UWPDesktopSkeleton directory and all of its files to your destination location, and then rename UWPDesktopSkeleton directory to whatever project name you want.
+First, copy the `UWPDesktopSkeleton` directory and all of its files to your destination location, and then rename `UWPDesktopSkeleton` directory to whatever project name you want.
 The following steps describe how to modify the files within your new project directory.

-1. Rename MyApp.sln to match the name of your project, for example, *ProjectName*.sln.
+1. Rename `MyApp.sln` to match the name of your project, for example, *ProjectName*.sln.
-2. Rename the MyApp and MyApp-UWP directories to match the name of your project, for example, MyApp becomes *ProjectName* and MyApp-UWP becomes *ProjectName*-UWP.
+2. Rename the `MyApp` and `MyApp-UWP` directories to match the name of your project, for example, `MyApp` becomes *ProjectName* and `MyApp-UWP` becomes *ProjectName*-UWP.
 3. Rename the *ProjectName*\*.vcxproj files to match the name of your project.
-For example, MyApp.vcxproj becomes *ProjectName*.vcxproj and MyApp.vcxproj.filters becomes *ProjectName*.vcxproj.filters.
+For example, `MyApp.vcxproj` becomes *ProjectName*.vcxproj and `MyApp.vcxproj.filters` becomes *ProjectName*.vcxproj.filters.
-4. Edit *ProjectName*.sln to reference your renamed project file instead of MyApp.
+4. Edit *ProjectName*.sln to reference your renamed project file instead of `MyApp`.
-5. Edit AppxManifest.xml in the *ProjectName*-UWP directory.
+5. Edit `AppxManifest.xml` in the *ProjectName*-UWP directory.
 You'll find various strings such as MyCompany, MySuite, MyApp, MyCity, MyState, MyCountry and Sample Description.
 Update these as appropriate.
-Note the values you use for the Package/Identity/Name attribute - you'll need these to update the batch files to build from the command line.
+Note the values you use for the `Package/Identity/Name` attribute - you'll need these to update the batch files to build from the command line.
-6. Edit makerel.cmd.
-Set the PROJECT_NAME, PROJECT_SUITE, and PROJECT_COMPANY to the values you used to replace MyApp, MySuite and MyCompany in the AppxManifest.xml file.
-If you are not using Visual Studio 2017 Professional, you'll also need to update the VSEDITION variable.
+6. Edit `makerel.cmd`.
+Set the `PROJECT_NAME`, `PROJECT_SUITE`, and `PROJECT_COMPANY` to the values you used to replace MyApp, MySuite and MyCompany in the `AppxManifest.xml` file.
+If you are not using Visual Studio 2017 Professional, you'll also need to update the `VSEDITION` variable.
-7. Edit clean.cmd.
-Set the PROJECT_NAME, PROJECT_SUITE and PROJECT_COMPANY to the values you used to replace MyApp, MySuite and MyCompany in the AppxManifest.xml file.
+7. Edit `clean.cmd`.
+Set the `PROJECT_NAME`, `PROJECT_SUITE` and `PROJECT_COMPANY` to the values you used to replace MyApp, MySuite and MyCompany in the `AppxManifest.xml` file.
-9. Open up a command prompt and cd to your project directory.
-Type makerel to build everything.
+9. Open up a command prompt and `cd` to your project directory.
+Type `makerel` to build everything.
 You should see a lot of build output followed by BUILD SUCCESSFUL.
-10. Type clean to clean everything.
+10. Type `clean` to clean everything.

-Once you are ready to do a final signed deployment, you'll have to edit the MakeAppx step in makerel.cmd to sign the appx package so it can be installed by end users.
-As-is, running makerel will install the application in development mode for testing.
-Likewise, running clean will remove the development mode application.
+Once you are ready to do a final signed deployment, you'll have to edit the `MakeAppx` step in `makerel.cmd` to sign the appx package so it can be installed by end users.
+As-is, running `makerel` will install the application in development mode for testing.
+Likewise, running `clean` will remove the development mode application.

 Project Structure
 =================

 The desktop application supporting C++/CX can be modified by loading the provided Visual Studio solution into Visual Studio 2017 or later.
 You should be able to build and debug using Visual Studio as you normally do.
 Only x64 platforms are supported out of the box.

-All of the data related to the UWP packaging and Desktop Bridge is located in the MyApp-UWP directory, and this directory is what gets packaged into the appx.
-The makerel.cmd script will copy the output executable to the appropriate location prior to packaging.
-The MyApp-UWP\Assets directory contains all of the Windows Store asset templates.
+All of the data related to the UWP packaging and Desktop Bridge is located in the `MyApp-UWP` directory, and this directory is what gets packaged into the appx.
+The `makerel.cmd` script will copy the output executable to the appropriate location prior to packaging.
+The `MyApp-UWP\Assets` directory contains all of the Windows Store asset templates.

 By default, headers go into the `include` directory and source files go into the `src` directory.